lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

 ### 12. Save and Reset when ready

 - Log out of the SIM UI.

 ### That's it for _Modeling to Learn_ how to test a dynamic hypothesis.
-Next is our Done/Do review.
+Next is our Done/Do review

 ## Done and Do (15 minutes)